coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

     z-index: 1;
   }
   ```
+  **Note:** Property `z-index` is used when you want an element to be *in front* or *behind* another element.
+Try changing z-index to 0 or a negative number to see a difference!

   The image now has the right size and position.
 However, because its position was changed from `static` to `absolute`.
 The image is no longer contained inside the parent container `#banner`.
 It overflows into the top and bottom container.
 To fix this problem, add `overflow: hidden;` property to `#banner` selector to hide the overflow parts of the image.
 The selector should look like this:
   ```css
   #banner {